|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Baba ghannouj is a popular dip made from eggplant and tahini.
+Baba ghannouj is a popular Middle Eastern dip made from eggplant and tahini.
 It has a smooth, creamy texture, and a slightly smoked taste.
-It is traditionally served with pita bread (toasted or fresh), however, many people like it as a chip dip with potato chips or tortilla chips.
+The bit of garlic adds another level of flavor and the lemon juice bring a fresh brightness to the dish.
+Baba ghannouj is traditionally served with pita bread (toasted or fresh); however, many people enjoy it as a chip dip with potato chips or tortilla chips.

 - 1 large eggplant